sray91/LNS-model/DEPLOYMENT_INSTRUCTIONS.md

-# Deployment Instructions - The $10 Million Lesson
+# Deployment Instructions - The Multiple Million Dollar Lesson

 This package contains everything you need to deploy the interactive framework experience to GitHub Pages or Vercel.